magento/merchdocs/src/marketing/email-template-message.md

 title: Message Templates
 ---

-The process of customizing the body of each message is the same as the customizing the header or footer.
-The only difference is that there is a different message template for each activity or event that triggers a notification.
+The process of customizing the body of each message is the same as for the header or footer.
+The only difference is the message template for each activity or event that triggers a notification.
 You can use the templates as they are, or customize them to match your voice and brand.
 In addition to the template text, there is a wide selection of whitelisted [predefined]({% link marketing/variables-predefined.md %}) variables and [custom]({% link marketing/variables-custom.md %}) varibles that you can create and incorporate into the template.

 ## Step 1.
 Load the default template